-- CoreHybrid: Turn CoreView into a single pain of glass for both cloud-based and on-premises identity management (IAM).
+- Hybrid Add On: Turn CoreView into a single pain of glass for both cloud-based and on-premises identity management (IAM).
 The cost to an enterprise to purchase and implement a full-featured Identity Access and Governance solution can be prohibitive and therefore, many organization go without.
 Our CoreHybrid solution expands the management and reporting capabilities of CoreView to include identities and accounts that are on-premises only, providing you with IAM capabilities for a fraction of the cost.

 IV.
 Architecture Overview

 CoreView accomplishes these functions through a multi-layered application interface designed to handle large numbers of users.
-CoreView hosts over 1.9 million users on the service today, with the largest single tenant being approximately 270,000 user objects.

 Data collection is performed against Azure AD and Office 365 through a variety of methods and APIs.
 However, the vast majority of our calls have been migrated to the Graph API.
-As transient point in time meta-data is collected (for example mailbox size), CoreView maintains that information to provide historical analytics within
+As transient point in time meta-data is collected (for example mailbox size), CoreView maintains that information to provide historical analytics within our interface.

 Some information is still only available via PowerShell, and in those cases we continue to leverage that interface to collect the required meta-data.
 If “management actions” have been activated within the CoreView portal to control changes made to user objects, such as changing mailbox permissions, creating/editing Office 365 Groups, or resetting a password, a remote PowerShell host instance is established in the background to execute the requested action.
-Policies defined within CoreView control the changes any given operator is allowed to make, the user objects they are allowed to modify, and the reports they are entitled to execute against those
+Policies defined within CoreView control the changes any given operator is allowed to make, the user objects they are allowed to modify, and the reports they are entitled to execute against those objects.

 A more detailed architecture overview is available to customers upon request.